 - Board your international flight to start your journey back on time to the ottoman empire.
 2 Meals will be served on baord of your overnight flight.

 |DAY 2: Arrival to Istanbul & Transfer to Hotel

-- Your Right Travel personal Agent will meet you at Istanbul Airport and you will get the tour documents and briefing about your tour, Overnight in Istanbul.
+Your personal Right Travel Agent will meet you at the Istanbul airport and you will get the tour documents and briefing about your tour, Overnight in Istanbul.